-5.3 Historical land inequality
+5.5 Relationship to historical land inequality

 Persistence in inequality is frequently put forward as an explanation for present-day differences between countries.
-While there is no available source on the dispersion on income in Norway before 1868, it is possible to obtain the dispersion of farm values from an earlier source.
+While there is no available source on the local dispersion of income in Norway before 1868, it is possible to obtain the dispersion of farm values from an earlier source for a subset of the municipalities.

 The use of farm value registries for tax purposes have a long history in Norway.
-Land registries go back to at least the sixteenth century, and were occasionally updated through the seventeenth and eighteenth centuries.13 A major revision of the land register was begun in 1818 and completed in 1838.
+Land registries go back to at least the sixteenth century, and were occasionally updated through the seventeenth and eighteenth centuries.
+A major revision of the land register was begun in 1818 and completed in 1838.
 In every tinglag, roughly equivalent to a municipality, a local farm was chosen as a reference farm and thoroughly examined, and other farms were then compared to the reference farm.
 The old system of stating tax obligations in kind was replaced with a one-dimensional system using a monetary value.
 The register was later criticized for its comparison between municipalities and replaced with a new calculation in 1886.